AYR UNITED FOOTBALL CLUB

 Ayr United Football Club (the Club) has a proud tradition of being detached from the taint of sectarianism and is similarly utterly opposed to any manifestation of racism in print by actions or verbally on or off the pitch.

-1. Issue a statement saying the club will not tolerate racism, spelling out the action it will take against those engaged in racist chanting.
-The statement should be printed in all match programmes and displayed permanently and prominently around the ground.
+- Issue a statement saying the club will not tolerate racism, spelling out the action it will take against those engaged in racist chanting.
+The statement is underpinned in its policy on Unacceptable Conduct and is printed in all match programmes and displayed permanently and prominently around the ground.

 The Club has actively supported and prominently displayed posters for ‘Show Racism the Red Card’, ‘Kick it Out’ and other relevant campaigns.